RottenFruits/Analyticker/README.md

 # Analyticker

+## Overview

-Analyticker is analytics environments for data scientist and data analyst.
+Analyticker is analytics environments of docker for data scientist and data analyst.

+## Getting Started

 - under construction